 “We’re terribly sorry, Vessel,” he said.
 “But it has been decided that you shouldn’t be exerting yourself, while in your condition.”

 “My condition?”
-Siri asked icily, staring down the priest.
+Siri asked icily.
 “What foolishness is this?”

 “The child, Vessel,” the priest said.
 “We can’t risk danger to it.
 There are many who would try to harm you, should they know what you are carrying.”